MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-13-Simplified-Acquisition-Procedures/subpart-13.1-Procedures/section-13.106-1.md

 (vi) Except for DoD, avoid using the lowest price technically acceptable source selection process to acquire certain supplies and services in accordance with 15.101-2(d).

-(b) *Soliciting from a single source* - (1) *For purchases not exceeding the simplified acquisition threshold.* (i) Contracting officers may solicit from one source if the contracting officer determines that the circumstances of the contract action deem only one source reasonably available (*e.g.,* urgency, exclusive licensing agreements, brand-name or industrial mobilization).
+(b) *Soliciting from a single source*— (1) *For purchases not exceeding the simplified acquisition threshold.* (i) Contracting officers may solicit from one source if the contracting officer determines that the circumstances of the contract action deem only one source reasonably available (*e.g.,* urgency, exclusive licensing agreements, brand-name or industrial mobilization).

 (ii) Where a single source is identified to provide a portion of a purchase because that portion of the purchase specifies a particular brand-name item, the documentation in paragraph (b)(1)(i) of this section only applies to the portion of the purchase requiring the brand-name item.
 The documentation should state it is covering only the portion of the acquisition which is brand-name.